 Scientific diving at ZMT

 The scientific diving centre at ZMT (SDC) serves its scientific departments through advice, logistics and training.
 The unit consists of a team of scientists and staff trained as instructors and assistants and is headed by the dive safety officer.
-Together they train new research divers and assist in planning scientific dive missions (risk assessments, preparing a rescue chain).
+Together they train new research divers and assist in planning and lead scientific dive missions.
 Weekly fitness training is offered in the swimming pool of the University of Bremen.
-Provision and maintenance of equipment rounds up the service of the diving unit.
+Provision and maintenance of equipment round up the service of the diving unit.

-In collaboration with the Alfred-Wegener Institute Helmholtz Centre for Polar und Marine Research (AWI), the ZMT has developed a course programme offering advanced training in tropical research diving.
-The course is a vocational training course approved by the German Professional Association of the Construction Industry offering a qualification as "Certified Research Diver " and "European Scientific Diver (ESD)" that is recognized Europe-wide.
+The course is a vocational training course approved by the German Professional Association of the Construction Industry offering a qualification as "Certified Scientific Diver " and "European Scientific Diver (ESD)" that is recognized Europe-wide.
 The course is offered annually with a maximum capacity of 12 scientists or students.
-Since 2015, the two-part training course has taken place on the Island of Helgoland (Germany) and in Kristineberg, Sweden as a german, swedish and finnish cooperation.
+Since 2015, the two-part training course has taken place on the island of Helgoland (Germany) and in Kristineberg, Sweden as a German, Swedish and Finnish cooperation.
 In 2017/18 ZMT trained students in Bremen and Eilat (Israel) for the first time in a 5 weeks training course.

 - advanced diving training for students in research diving